JoshMayerr/cfg-neuralese/README.md

 ### why its interesting

-this is a constrained example on a mini game. but this is typical in other research. it can extend to a real grammar for an entire language. this shows that if you wanted to build / learn a cfg to do neuralese you probably can. you just need to run a bigger experiment for longer
+this is a constrained example on a mini game. but this experiment seems to be standard in other research. according to them, if this mini game works, it can extend to a real grammar for an entire language. this shows that if you wanted to build / learn a cfg to do neuralese you probably can. you just need to run a bigger experiment for longer

 ### how it works